 - Including creative exercises such as drawings, handwritten creative responses, mapping exercises, letters, cultural probes, zine-making and collages where images are taken from magazines and words added

-Dr Lupton emphasised ethical considerations of remote research in the COVID-19 context
+Dr. Lupton emphasised ethical considerations of remote research in the COVID-19 context encouraging researchers to consider:

 - People may be experiencing additional anxiety